Judicial Watch: Operation Neptune Spear

 Osama bin Laden, leader of the terror group al-Qaeda, was killed in Pakistan on May 1, 2011, in a joint operation by the United States Navy SEALs and the Central Intelligence Agency (CIA).
 This operation was code-named Operation Neptune Spear.
 On May 2, 2011, Judicial Watch filed a FOIA request with the Department of Defense and the CIA for photographs and videos of bin Laden taken during or after the operation.

 The government failed to produce any records within the required twenty days.
 In order to force compliance, Judicial Watch filed a FOIA lawsuit against the DOD and CIA on June 8, 2011.
 On January 31, 2014, after legal wrangling, the Pentagon released Operation Neptune Spear documents to Judicial Watch.
 One email had the subject line OPSEC Guidance / Neptune Spear and is proof that days after the original FOIA request U.S. Special Operations Commander, Admiral William McRaven ordered his subordinates to immediately destroy any Osama bin Laden photos they may have had.

 Bill Clinton/Taylor Branch tapes

 In 2012, Judicial Watch sued the National Archives and Records Administration (NARA) in an attempt to force NARA to declare audio tapes held at the William J. Clinton Presidential Library and Museum of Bill Clinton to be presidential records, seize them, and release them to Judicial Watch.
 During Clinton's tenure in office, he had allowed historian Taylor Branch to interview him privately for a book Branch was planning to write.
 It was published in 2009 under the title "The Clinton Tapes".
 NARA had declined to deem the tapes to be "presidential records", and the federal judge dismissed the lawsuit stating that "the relief that plaintiff seeks – that the Archivist assume 'custody and control' of the audiotapes – is not available under the PRA."
+This case was called the "Clinton socks case" by former president Trump because the tapes were said to have been stored in Clinton's socks drawer.